 Editing uploaded files

 If you need to edit an uploaded file or folder, such as changing the name, description, detail visibility, or access restrictions, click Edit > Edit settings.
-After you’ve made your changes, click Save and return to course.
+After you’ve made your changes,

 Creating an alias or shortcut